 - Call 3-4 weeks in advance in the summer, 1-2 weeks in advance during the rest of the year.

-The experience started with an in-depth explanation of the wineries history, the tasting rooms themselves and how they pick the grapes, ferment and bottle.
+The experience started with an in-depth explanation of the winery’s history, the tasting rooms, and how they pick the grapes, ferment, and bottle.

 I was fascinated as our guide Maggie was incredibly personable and knowledgeable about wine and the region’s history.

-We walked around the winery, out past the bocce ball courts and looked over the vineyard itself all before starting out tasting.
+We walked around the winery, out past the bocce ball courts, and looked over the vineyard all before starting our tasting.

-Throughout the tasting my wife and learned so much about the different varietals, what the grapes look like for each, how the regions affect taste, etc. Maggie knew a lot about the science of wine as well and it was awesome just to sit there and learn while tasting.
+Throughout the tasting, my wife and I learned so much about the different varietals, what the grapes look like for each, how the regions affect the taste, etc. Maggie knew a lot about the science of wine as well, and it was awesome just to sit there and learn while tasting.

 We paired the wines with different cheeses as well, which is always fun as it brings out entirely different flavors.

-I generally stay away from telling people that they will love a wine spot since everyone has different palettes, but I can say that even if you don’t love the wine at Bell Wine Cellars (which is not very likely), you will love the experience.
-I felt like I left as a friend of Maggie and the others and I recommend you give it a visit if you are in the area.
+I generally stay away from telling people that they will love a wine spot since everyone has different palettes.
+Still, I can say that even if you don’t enjoy the wine at Bell Wine Cellars (which is not very likely), you will love the experience.
+I felt like I left as a friend of Maggie and the others, and I recommend you give it a visit if you are in the area.
 Let me know your thoughts in the comments.